SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

     -> do {
            try nourish(with: "Beet-Flavored Chips")
        } catch {
-           print("Unexpected non-vending-machine-related error: \(error)")
+           print("Unexpected, non-vending-machine-related error: \(error)")
        }
-    << Invalid selection, out of stock, or not enough money.
+    <- Invalid selection, out of stock, or not enough money.

 In the ``nourish(with:)`` function, if ``vend(itemNamed:)`` throws an error that's